-The most mature Supply Chain organization are engaging in a strategic process whereby they identify two categories of supply chain processes within their company: Category B are those processes where performing at the industry standard is sufficient.
+The most mature Supply Chain organizations are engaging in a strategic process whereby they identify two categories of supply chain processes within their company: Category B are those processes where performing at the industry standard is sufficient.
 Typical processes in this category include accounts payable, accounts receivable, raw material sourcing, and freight contracting.
 Category A are those processes where they believe they have ideas and/or practices that give them competitive advantage.
 These processes might include S&OP, production scheduling, territory planning, or network design.

 For supply chain processes for which performing at the industry standard is sufficient, standard technology solutions are sufficient as well.
 However for processes here there is an opportunity for competitive advantage, out of the box standard solutions will not do.
 Often mathematical optimization is a critical enabling technology for those supply chain processes that are a source of competitive advantage.
 Furthermore there is typically some level of customization required in order to uniquely capture the ideas and processes that embody the competitive advantage.